ISAAC

 Good Lord!
 We were all good neighbors here.
 He did not bother us.

-Everyone knew about him, even the local policeman, who got some pocket money and looked the other way.
+Everyone knew about him, even the local policeman, who got some pocket money

 Luckily, the Germans did not come here because it was a wilderness.